geudde/attic-chest/pages/07.authors/docs.md

 <span class="meeting">No. 47&emsp;(1812-01-22)</span>
 </div>

+To Complaint → Mrs Flaxman (A Novitiate)
+The Lamentation of the Alderman → Miss Porden (Phagophilus)
+The Unhappy Soldier’s Last Watch → Miss Flaxman Annie’s Bower → Miss Flaxman
+To Moth → Miss Porden (Stella)
+To Stella → Miss Flaxman (Moth)
+From Brighton to London → Miss Vardill
+The Second Book of the Restoration → Miss Porden [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 48&emsp;(1812-02-08)</span>
 </div>

+Love and Wine → Mr Hinckley
+The Frown and the Smile → Miss Vardill (Donald)
+The Receipt in Full → Miss Flaxman
+Yes Once I Met Her Downcast Eyes → (J.P.L.)
+Wanted Immediately → Miss Brown
+Rondeau → com.
+Mr Vignoles (Anti-Fisty)
+The Remonstrance → Miss Thomson
+Alterations in the Uniform → Miss Porden
+Letter to the Editor → Miss Porden (Alopex)
+The Third Book of the Restoration → Miss Porden [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 49&emsp;(1812-02-19)</span>
 </div>

+When First by Gentle Ouse → Miss Vardill (Thief)
+To Mary → Miss Porden (Amyntor)
+Forgive Sweet Maid → Miss Porden
+A New Song to an Old Tune → Govr Franklin
+When My Bright Ellen → com.
+Miss Brown
+Not in a Lover’s Humble Strains → com.
+Miss Vardill
+To Stella → Miss Flaxman (Moth)
+Enigmatical Valentine → Miss Vardill
+Valentine → Miss Porden
+Answer to the Advertisement → Miss Vardill (A.G.P.)
+The Fourth Book of the Restoration → Miss Porden [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 50&emsp;(1812-03-04)</span>
 </div>

+Account of Mr Bakewell’s first lecture on Geology → Miss Porden [withdrawn]
+The Exchange of Hearts → Miss Porden
+The Blighted Rosebud → Miss Sanders
+To Hope → Miss Porden
+Answer to the Advertisement → Mr Vignoles
+Answer to the avertizement → Miss Porden (Dives)
+The Fifth Book of the Restoration → Miss Porden [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 51&emsp;(1812-03-18)</span>
 </div>

+Account of Mr Bakewell’s second lecture on Geology → Miss Porden [withdrawn]
+The Mountain Moss → Miss Sanders (Recluse)
+And Exile’s Dream → Miss Vardill (A Stranger)
+Verses Written for an Album → com.
+Miss Flaxman
+To Music → Miss Vardill (M.H.F.)
+To Elorina → Miss Porden (Lothario)
+Letter from Alopex → Miss Porden
+The Picture → Miss Sanders (Juliett)
+Addressed to a Brother → Miss Sanders (Eliza
+Letter from the Advertizing Lady → Miss Brown
+The Last Book of the Restoration → Miss Porden [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 52&emsp;(1812-04-01)</span>
 </div>

+Account of Mr Bakewell’s third lecture on Geology → Miss Porden [withdrawn] To One of the Graces →  Miss Vardill
+Of Coughs and Colds → Mr Hinckley
+To Mary → Miss Porden (Alfred) [withdrawn]
+To Ellen → Miss Vardill
+The Four First Cantos of the Sylphiad → Mr Vignoles [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 53&emsp;(1812-04-15)</span>
 </div>

+Account of Mr Bakewell’s third lecture on Geology → Miss Porden [withdrawn]
+Charade: Rebellion → Mr Hinckley
+Enigma: A Kiss → Mr Hinckley
+To Two of the Graces → Miss Vardill
+To Mary → Miss Flaxman
+Letter from Alopex → Miss Porden
+Lines to the West Middlesex Water Company → Miss Porden
+Answer to the Advertisement → Miss Porden (Damon)
+The Four Last Cantos of the Sylphiad → Mr Vignoles [withdrawn]

 <div class="bottom">
 <span class="meeting">No. 54&emsp;(1812-04-29)</span>
 </div>

+Geological Notes on the Rock Salt of Cheshire → Mr Porden [withdrawn]
+Letter from Alopex → Miss Porden
+What tho’ Soft Slumber → Miss Porden
+Imitated from the Greek → com.
+Mr Vignoles
+To Friendship → Miss Vardill (Amanda)
+Reply to Amanda → Miss Porden (Donald)
+The Advertizing Lady’s Interview → Miss Brown
+Written with a Crow Quill → Miss Vardill
+The Remonstrance → Governor Franklin
+The Farewell → Mr Elliott

 <div class="bottom">
 <span class="meeting">No. 55&emsp;(1812-05-13)</span>
 </div>

+To the Editor of the Attic Chest → Mr Elliott
+Serenade and Reply → Miss Porden
+To Emma → Miss Porden
+To Amanda → Miss Porden (Donald)
+Account of the Interview → Miss Porden (T.S.)
+The Advertising Lady’s Rejection → Miss Brown
+To the Fair Advdertiser → Miss Porden
+Song from the Advertising Lady → Mrs Staveley
+The First of May →  Mrs Staveley
+To Donald → Miss Vardill (Amanda)

 <div class="bottom">
 <span class="meeting">No. 56&emsp;(1812-05-27)</span>
 </div>

+Letter from Alopex to the Editress → Miss Porden
+Answer to the Unfortunate Spinster → Miss Porden (Antigynes)
+Answer to the Advertisement from Blue Eye → Mrs Staveley
+Letter from the West Indian → Miss Vardill
+The Blue Eye → Miss Porden
+Answer from Donald → Miss Porden
+Lady Flora → Miss Vardill
+To Anna on Her Birthday → Miss Porden

 <div class="bottom">
 <span class="meeting">No. 57&emsp;(1812-06-17)</span>
 </div>

+The Wish → com.
+Mr Vignoles
+To the Butterfly → Miss Flaxman
+Amid this Festive Scene → Miss Porden
+Rules Formed to Promote Regularity → com.
+Mrs Staveley
+Old Joan → Governor Franklin
+Adieu → Mr Vignoles
+To Stella → Miss Flaxman
+Blessed be the Eye → Miss Vardill
+Ode for the Concluding Night → Mr Elliott
+Adieu my Patrons → Miss Porden

 <div class="bottom">
 <span class="meeting">No. 58&emsp;(1813-03-17)</span>